Probiotics: What You Need to Know

 Georgia: Probiotics can be found in yogurt with live and active cultures.
 That’s an important thing to look for when you’re at the grocery store, because if the product’s label doesn’t note that, it may not contain probiotics.
 Kefir, a type of fermented milk, is another great source of probiotics.
 They’re also found in things that have been pickled, including pickles and sauerkraut, and miso, which is made from fermented soybeans.

-Dr. Newberry: Plain, unsweetened yogurt and fermented foods, like kimchi and sauerkraut, could certainly help support a healthy gut microbiome.
+Dr. Newberry: Plain, unsweetened yogurt and fermented foods, like kimchi and sauerkraut, are good sources of probiotics and may support a healthy gut microbiome.

 Dr. Newberry: I think there’s a misconception that probiotics are something that everyone should be taking, and that you need to spend a lot of money on a fancy supplement when the actual health benefits of these products are still unclear.
 I tell my patients that the best thing you can do for your gut is to eat more whole foods, adopt a more plant-based diet, and limit processed sugars and additives.

-Dr. Newberry: There’s a small amount of data that suggests that taking probiotic supplements may help support and nourish the gut microbiome during antibiotic treatment, particularly if you’re critically ill.
+Dr. Newberry: There’s some data that suggests that taking probiotic supplements may help support and nourish the gut microbiome during antibiotic treatment, particularly if you’re critically ill.
+Patients with certain surgical histories may also benefit.
+Many people with generalized digestive complaints also notice symptoms improve with taking probiotics; however, additional research is needed to tease out who and when these supplements may be most helpful.

 Can probiotic drinks help with gastrointestinal symptoms?

 Dr. Newberry: People should look at the contents of probiotic drinks like kombucha before they drink them.
-They should keep an eye out for sugar alcohols and sweeteners in these drinks, which cause a lot of bloating.
-It’s possible that a tiny amount of fermented product would be helpful for patients, but if they have lots of sweeteners or additives, they might cause more symptoms overall and end up hurting the microbiome more than helping it.
+Keep an eye out for sugar alcohols and sweeteners in these drinks, which cause a lot of bloating.
+It’s possible that fermented products can improve symptoms, but if the drinks have lots of sweeteners or additives, they might cause more symptoms overall and end up hurting the microbiome more than helping it.

 Georgia: We know they’re instrumental in keeping the digestive tract healthy, but we still need more evidence to see exactly how else they can help.
 Early studies have shown that there could be a link between gut bacteria and obesity.
-I think the idea of your gut bacteria affecting your weight surprises a lot of people, but it just goes to show how important your digestive tract is to your overall health.
+The idea of your gut bacteria affecting your weight may be surprising, but it just goes to show how important eating nourishing foods and your digestive tract are to your overall health.